azemetre/playwright-react-typescript-jest-example/README.md

 ---

 ### [running the example](#running-the-example)
-Once finish cloning run the following command, in the project directory, to install the project dependencies:
+After cloning this repo run the following command, in the project directory, to install the project dependencies:
 ```
 npm i
 ```